 This is up to your baby and yourself.
-As your baby grows and thrives, you can follow his/her cues and then decrease the periods of time spent in the kangaroo position accordingly.
+As your baby grows and thrives, you can follow their cues and decrease the periods spent in the kangaroo position accordingly.

 It will be a natural progression if you are in tune with your baby's needs, which is something you pick up when you spend so much time with your baby so close to you.
-And chances are, you will feel a bit disappointed once it's over.
+And chances are, you will feel slightly disappointed once it's over.

 The Advantages of Kangaroo Mother Care

-The most amazing fact to me is that the mother's breast temperature can rise and fall to warm or cool her baby down as needed.
+The most astounding fact is that the mother's breast temperature can rise and fall to warm or cool her baby down as needed.

-Your breasts will keep your baby at the ideal temperature for sleeping, breathing and using the least amount of energy necessary, so that your little one can instead focus on growing and thriving.
+Your breasts will keep your baby at the ideal temperature for sleeping, breathing, and using the least energy necessary so that your little one can instead focus on growing and thriving.

 Then there's the movement of the mother's chest from her breathing.
 This stimulates the baby to keep breathing and keeps their heart rate stable.
-In fancier medical terms, it prevents and/or decreases Apnea and Bradycardia.
+In fancier medical terms, it prevents and decreases Apnea and Bradycardia.
 (Apnea ~ when baby stops breathing.
-Bradycardia ~ when baby's heart rate slows down)
+Bradycardia ~ when the baby's heart rate slows down)

-This, in turn, keeps the baby's oxygen levels where they should be (Oxygen Saturation), and it also assists the baby to sleep for more extended periods.
+This, in turn, keeps the baby's oxygen levels where they should be (Oxygen Saturation) and helps your baby sleep for more extended periods.
 And we've all learned that children grow when they are sleeping.
-If your baby is premature, very small, has low muscle tone or didn't grow optimally in the womb, this is especially important for you.
+If your baby is premature, very small, has low muscle tone, or didn't grow optimally in the womb, this is especially important for you.

-And... medical interventions like drips, ventilation, monitors and so on, do not affect kangaroo care.
+And... medical interventions like drips, ventilation, monitors, and so on do not affect kangaroo care.
 The baby can still have all those "gadgets" attached while lying on your chest.
-Many have found that these things are not as needed when KMC is practiced.
+Many have found that these things are not as needed when practicing KMC.
 So all the more reason to take advantage of kangaroo mother care.